md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Appropriate access controls.
 * Compliance with applicable regulations.

-### Risks Associated with AI Systems
+## Risks Associated with AI Systems

-Although AI technologies provide valuable opportunities, they also introduce risks that require careful management.
+Although AI technologies provide valuable opportunities, they also introduce risks that require careful management [2,6,7,41,45].

-#### Bias and Discrimination
+### Bias and Discrimination

-AI systems may inherit biases present in data or design processes.
+AI systems may inherit biases present in data or design processes [5,41,45].

 Potential risks include: